Studies show that organizations with a strong onboarding process improve new hire retention by 82% and productivity by

 A leader cannot lead until he knows where he is going”John Locke (the character from LOST, not the English philosopher)

 By giving new hires a template of what is expected of them, they’ll be able to see the big picture and where they fit into your organization that much faster.

 2. An Analogy For Thinking About Your 30 60 90 Day Plans

 But, of course, you’ll have people starting their new job in junior roles, perhaps their first job out of university.
 Or they may be coming in at a VP level, as a software engineer, a marketer, in finance, or joining the sales team.
 They may be a people person, or an introvert.

-In that case, having a one-size-fits all approach for a 30 60 90 day plan isn’t going to work.
+In that case, having a one-size-fits all approach for a 30 60 90 day plan isn’t going to work and trying to develop one isn't a realistic goal.

 The best way to do so is to think of your 30 60 90 day plan like a food menu.